Chronic Pain Specialist · Lawrence Park, Toronto

 The first visit starts with the full story: when it began, what you have tried, what changed, what helped, and what came back.
 Then Devon tests movement, joints, strength, and nerve signs where needed.
 The goal is to find the pattern, not to name every sore spot.

-You leave with a written diagnosis and a plan.
+You leave with a working diagnosis and a plan.
 If the case needs imaging, a medical referral, or a different type of care, that gets said plainly.
-If it fits the Endura Method, the plan has a short timeline and a visit 3 checkpoint.
+If it fits the Endura Method, the plan has a timeline and built-in checkpoints.

 The Endura Method for chronic pain

 Full assessment on day one.
 Written diagnosis and written plan before you leave.
-Six visits pre-booked with a specific goal.
-A visit 3 check to confirm whether we are on track, need to adjust, or whether your case needs something else.
+A structured program with a specific goal and a clear end point.
+Built-in progress checks confirm whether we're on track, need to adjust, or whether your case needs something else.

-By visit 3, you'll get an honest progress update — whether we're on track, whether the plan needs adjusting, or whether your case needs something beyond what I do.
-You'll never be left guessing.
+You get honest progress updates: whether we're on track, whether the plan needs adjusting, or whether your case needs something beyond what I do.